MetOffice/fab/docs/source/environment.rst

 Using Anaconda
 --------------

-Anaconda can be used in a similar way to the build in Python virtual
+Anaconda can be used in a similar way to the built in Python virtual environemnt but can also handle your C needs:
-environemnts:

 .. code-block:: console